r146023/Avery/CONTRIBUTING.md

 Scripts can be executed via `npm run [script]` or `yarn [script]` respectively.

 - `build` - compiles all packages ready for publishing to npm
-- `build:core` - builds just Preact itself
+- `build:core` - builds just Avery itself
 - `build:debug` - builds the debug addon only
 - `build:hooks` - builds the hook addon only
 - `build:test-utils` - builds the test-utils addon only